-The Future of Church Safeguarding Programme (the Programme) has been set up to recommend how to make safeguarding within the Church of England fully independent.
+The Future of Church Safeguarding Programme (the Programme) was set up to recommend how to make safeguarding within the Church of England fully independent.

-While the Programme has been requested and commissioned by the Church of England, the Programme will operate entirely independently from the Church, and is providing support to Professor Alexis Jay OBE.
+While the Programme was requested and commissioned by the Church of England, the Programme operated entirely independently from the Church, and provided support to Professor Alexis Jay OBE.

-It will provide a published report by the end of 2023.
-This report will include recommendations to the Archbishops Council on how safeguarding can become fully independent.
+It provided a published report in February 2024.
+This report included recommendations to the Archbishops’ Council on how safeguarding can become fully independent.

-Professor Jay and the Programme team will be hearing from people with recent experience of safeguarding processes within the Church of England throughout the summer/autumn 2023.
+Professor Jay and the Programme team heard from people with recent experience of safeguarding processes within the Church of England throughout summer/autumn 2023.

-There are two ways for people to share their views, either through an online survey or through an in-person interview.
+There were two ways for people to share their views, either through an online survey or through an in-person interview.

-Contributions are welcome from anyone with experience of church safeguarding processes within the last five years, including:
+Contributions were welcomed from anyone with experience of church safeguarding processes within the last five years, including:

 - victims and survivors of abuse, or their parents/carers;